Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: (Self-)Attention and the Transformer

-Input hidden states that do not match with output token representation $\bm{\tilde{h}}_{t}$ receive a small weight such that their contribution vanishes, whereas input hidden states that are relevant to output token $\bm{\tilde{h}}_{t}$ receive high weights, thereby increasing their contribution \citep{Alammar2018}.
-Hence, $\bm{c}_{t}$ considers all input hidden states and especially attends to those input hidden states that match with the current output token.
-As context vector $\bm{c}_{t}$ is constructed at each time step, i.e.~for each output token, based on a weighted sum of \emph{all} input hidden states, the attention architecture allows for modeling dependencies between tokens irrespective of their distance \citep{Vaswani2017}.
+where $score$ is a scoring function assessing the compatibility between output token representation $\bm{\tilde{h}}_{s}$ and input token representation $\bm{h}_{t}$ \citep[p.~1414]{Luong2015}. $score$ could be, for example, the dot product of $\bm{\tilde{h}}_{s}$ and $\bm{h}_{t}$ \citep[p.~1414]{Luong2015}.
+The attention weight $\alpha_{s,t}$ is a measure of the degree of alignment of the $t$th input token, represented by $\bm{h}_{t}$, with the $s$th output token, represented as $\bm{\tilde{h}}_{s}$ \citep[p.~3-4]{Bahdanau2015}.
+Input hidden states that do not match with output token representation $\bm{\tilde{h}}_{s}$ receive a small weight such that their contribution vanishes, whereas input hidden states that are relevant to output token $\bm{\tilde{h}}_{s}$ receive high weights, thereby increasing their contribution \citep{Alammar2018}.
+Hence, $\bm{c}_{s}$ considers all input hidden states and especially attends to those input hidden states that match with the current output token.
+As context vector $\bm{c}_{s}$ is constructed for each output token based on a weighted sum of \emph{all} input hidden states, the attention architecture allows for modeling dependencies between tokens irrespective of their distance \citep[p.~5999]{Vaswani2017}.